c4tom/DreamDevBox/docs/howto/devilbox/move-projects-to-different-directory.rst

 ============================

 So let’s assume all of your projects are already in place under ``/home/user/workspace/web/``.
-Now you decide to use the Devilbox, but still want to keep your projects where they are at the moment.
+Now you decide to use the DreamDevBox, but still want to keep your projects where they are at the moment.

 All you have to do is to adjust the path of :ref:`env_httpd_datadir` in the ``.env`` file.

 .. code-block:: bash

-   # Navigate to Devilbox git directory
+   # Navigate to DreamDevBox git directory
    host> cd path/to/devilbox

    # Open the .env file with your favourite editor